landryp/werner-resume/README.md

 ### Build

-make-resume *# executable for building resume from style file and tex file with lualatex*
+build-resume *# executable for building resume from style file and tex file with lualatex or xelatex*